-Things You Should Never Say In An Argument With Your Partner
+The One Thing You Should Never Say When Arguing With Your Partner

 Anyone in a relationship will wholeheartedly agree that conflict is not only inevitable, but also completely healthy.
 Learning how to navigate a disagreement is so important when done in a productive and positive way.
 The only time things can go south with conflict is when you sail into destructive territory, which often includes saying things you should never say to a partner in an argument and will probably regret at some point.